ArcShahi/arc_color/README.md

 # Want to color of of terimal text  ?!

+This will take just few minutes, so read it completely.
 The header for C/CPP which will help output text in different colors and styles.

 ### Steps to Setup in your code :